lucafilippodangelo/RabbitMQ-Send-Test/README.md

  - http://www.rabbitmq.com/releases/rabbitmq-dotnet-client/v3.6.10/rabbitmq-dotnet-client-3.6.10-client-htmldoc/html/index.html

 ## //LD STEP003 (sendVersion3 and receiveVersion3 methods)
-### Use of the pattern "publish/subscribe", deliver a message to multiple consumers, published log messages are going to be broadcast to all the receivers.
+### Use of the pattern "publish/subscribe", implementation of a simple logging system.
+Will be able to broadcast log messages to many receivers.
 resource -> https://www.rabbitmq.com/tutorials/tutorial-three-dotnet.html

 **Description**: to illustrate the pattern, we're going to build a simple logging system.
 It will consist of two programs, the first will emit log messages and the second will receive and print them.